juberiya1ajaz/Wafflehacks/README.md

 - Deploying smart contract on Hedera.

 ## 🏅 Accomplishments that we're proud of

-- Successfully deployed smart contract on Hedera.
-- Implemented a smart contract that allows users to make transactions on the network.
-- We are pleased that we managed our time and to complete our task swiftly and on time.
+- We are pleased that we managed our time and completed our task swiftly and on time.
+- Learning bare bones of MERN in just 24 hours.

 ## 📖 What we learned

+- Implementation of DeSo.
 - Collaboration with other developers.
-- Using Hedera to deploy smart contract.
-- Using Firestore to store data.
+- How MERN stack works and how we can use it to make efficient websites.

-## 🚀 What's next for Soldiers' Shelter
+## 🚀 What's next for ShareNcare

-- We aim to develop this platform and collaborate with doctors and hospitals to make it a genuine free product that benefits everyone and introduces new features and other enhancements.a
+- We aim to develop this platform and collaborate with Universities to make it a genuine free product that benefits everyone and introduces new features and other enhancements.
+- Deploying the web app.
 - Building a mobile app
-- Deploying the web app.